Doery

 Show summary Hide summary

 So, what does this Doery family really hide?
 I looked into it, just to bring you some insights that give this name a bit more life and roots.
-Hold on, it’s worth the trip.
+Hang on, it’s worth the trip.

 The origins of the last name Doery: a journey between France and Germany